FreeOurKnowledge/website/README.md

 #### Support us
 If you're new to the project, please help us by doing the following:
-* Log in to the [website](https://www.freeourknowledge.org/) so that we have you on the mailing list
+* Log in to the [website](https://www.freeourknowledge.org/) using ORCID so that we have you on the mailing list (or email info [at] freeourknowledge.org)
 * Pledge to any [campaigns](https://www.freeourknowledge.org/#campaigns) that you feel comfortable supporting
 * Follow + retweet on [Twitter](https://twitter.com/projectfok) and [Facebook](https://www.facebook.com/projectFOK/)